scottlamb/moonfire-nvr/guide/build.md

 * [`ncursesw`](https://www.gnu.org/software/ncurses/), the UTF-8 version of
   the `ncurses` library.

+To build the UI, you'll need [node and npm](https://nodejs.org/en/download/).

 On recent Ubuntu or Raspbian Linux, the following command will install all non-Rust dependencies: